Deustavo/MR-Remidner/README.md

 # 🤖 GitLab Merge Request Reminder Bot

-This bot automatically sends a daily summary of open Merge Requests from a GitLab project to a Slack channel, twice a day.
+This bot automatically sends a daily summary of open Merge Requests from a GitLab project to a Slack channel.
 It provides visual status tags based on the review and approval state of each MR.

 ---

 ## 🚀 Features

 - 💬 Posts Merge Request summaries with titles and clickable links.
-- 🔎 Detects MR status:
+- 🔎 Detects MR status based on threads, approvals, and issue labels:
   - Threads pending
   - Waiting for code review
   - Waiting for QA
+  - Changes requested by QA
   - Ready to merge
 - ✅ Works serverlessly via **GitHub Actions**.
 - 🧠 Uses Slack's rich message formatting for clean display.